openstack-archive/python-tempestconf/doc/source/user/default.rst

 Default values
 ==============

-``python-tempestconf`` defines some options by default in order to simplify general executions, because not so many options need to be defined in each run of ``python-tempestconf``, for example in CI.
+``python-tempestconf`` provides sensitive default values for many options in order to simplify its usage, reducing the amount of options that needs to be specified.

 Here is the list of tempest options, which are set by default: